dentarg/auth0-blog/_posts/authentication-best-practices-centralized-login.markdown

 ## A Tale of Two Companies

 Let's begin with two hypothetical timelines from the perspective of tech teams at companies with imaginary products.
-These examples can help us visualize and relate to the challenges many companies face when implementing authentication in a way that doesn't afford enough flexibility.
+These examples can help us visualize and relate to the challenges presented when implementing authentication in a way that doesn't afford enough flexibility.

 ### Company A